rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 -   Knowledge = JTB-G. Plato.
 -   Systematic uncertainties.
 Failed justification.
 -   Gettier cases.
+-   Feynman

+>   All scientific knowledge is uncertain...
+>   [W]hat we call scientific knowledge today is a body of statements of
+>   varying degrees of certainty.
+Some of them are most unsure.
+Some of
+>   them nearly sure; but none of them is certain. [^Feynman1998p26]

 -   Hume on the problem of induction and the uniformity of nature.
 -   Uniformitarianism: Unless we have a collective and/or non-local conspiracies, we can probablistically justify assumptions of uniformity.